maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/ways-to-vote/vote-by-mail.md

 > Request a vote-by-mail ballot from your [County Elections Office.](#section-election-office-contact)

 Make sure that you send in your request so that it’s received by the Elections Office _**no later**_ than 7 days before the election by 5 PM.
-For this election the request is due on **[INSERT Day, Month Date, Year]**.

 **Fill out your ballot and envelope** by following the directions.
 1. **Mark** your vote-by-mail ballot.